 I’m ‘fraid of my shadow it makes me so sad.
 Oh, I would be a little bolder if I dared.
 I’m such a shy feline, I’d just make a bee line For the safest place to hide in when I’m scared.

-Fraidy Cat, Fraidy Cat, I’m just a Fraidy Cat, Shining example of what not to be.
+Fraidy Cat, Fraidy Cat, I’m just a Fraidy Cat, Whining example of what not to be.
 Fraidy Cat, Fraidy Cat, just an old maid-y cat.
 Sometimes I even get frightened of me.

 Announcer: If it isn’t one thing, it’s another, and this time, it’s a giant.
 I’m sorry to say it, but I don’t see how our little friends can ever hope to outdistance a giant that’s bigger than a house, and I for one am going to be right on hand next time, to find out what happens to Judy and Jimmy and the Cinnamon Bear.Loading Likes...